MailTape/MailTape-v1/_posts/2023-02-05-Lecomte-de-Brégeot.md

 # MailTape's selection

 ## [Lecomte de Brégeot](https://infinitebisous.bandcamp.com/album/any-day-now), Violet Chachki, Allie X - Mistress Violet
-Sarah: **"**The latest track from Yannick, a collaboration with queer icon Violet Chachki and Canadian artist Allie X. I heard this intoxicating synthwork poking through the mists of a queer Brooklyn nightclub and was instantly obsessed.
-The velvet vocals against such punchy basslines and intricate synthwork are classic and surprising at the same time.**"**
+Sarah: **"**The latest track from Yannick, a collaboration with queer icon Violet Chachki and Canadian artist Allie X. I heard this intoxicating synthwork poking through the mists of a Brooklyn nightclub and was instantly obsessed.
+The velvet vocals against such punchy basslines and intricate synthwork are retro-timeless and surprising at the same time.**"**

 ## [Cakes da Killa](https://cakesdakilla.bandcamp.com/), Sevndeep - Sip of My Sip
 Sarah: **"**Off of the latest album from Cakes da Killa, Svengali.
-Cakes da Killa is doing so much for intersections in hip hop, club, and ballroom scenes.
-This latest album is such a melange of different movements, from rousing to meditative.**"**
+Cakes da Killa is doing inspiring work for crossovers in hip hop, house, and ballroom scenes.
+This latest album is such a melange of different movements, from rousing to meditative, even featuring a shift to more r&b energy in Drugs Du Jour and Luv Me Not (Reprise).
+A delight to listen through.**"**

 ## [Wajatta](https://wajatta.bandcamp.com/) - Marmite
 Sarah: **"**So much momemtum in this track buildup, especially with these percussives :) The vocals of Reggie Watts and John Tejada are so dynamic, at times speaking/whispering between accents, singing riff melodies, even making percussive sounds; in vibrant conversation and collaboration with the track underlays.**"**

 ## [Lecomte de Brégeot](https://elorisaxl.bandcamp.com/album/the-blue-of-distance) - Nerves
-Sarah: **"**Another track from Lecomte de Brégeot to close out this playlist.
-As always, the retro rippling basslines cast Lecomte's signature over the track, a style patterning across his discography.
+Sarah: **"**Another track from Lecomte de Brégeot to close out this playlis :) As always, the retro rippling basslines cast Lecomte's signature over the track, a style patterning across his discography.
 One can follow a textured narrative in this track, a story to engage with.
 The synths are intimidating and yet inviting at once, I love how the vocals and cymbals whisper to each other at the track's build :)**"**

 <p id="outroduction">That's all for this morning's selection!
 Thank you for joining us, we hope you danced :) Our love to Lecomte de Brégeot for these wonderful Sunday selections, and many many thanks to [Camille Célestin](https://www.meriamkharbat.com/illustration) for this episode's fantastic illustration!</p>